 Schools' ABA-required disclosures on their websites reflect accepted applicants' scores and GPAs, which can help you determine what competitive scores and GPAs would be for you.

-5. If possible, visit the schools to see their facilities, talk to Admissions Directors, and chat with students.
+5. If possible, visit the schools to see their facilities, sit in a class, and speak with the admissions office and current students.

 Tips: